 - Registered Play Therapist (RPT)

 Tina has experience working in the school system as a School-Based Mental Health Counselor, including knowledge in the Individual Education Plan (IEP) process.
 She specializes in anger management, attention-deficit/hyperactivity disorder (ADHD), grief, post-traumatic stress disorder (PTSD) related to trauma, autism, oppositional defiance disorder (ODD), anxiety, conduct disorder (CD), and self-esteem with individuals and groups.
 Tina is also working to become a Registered Play Therapist (RPT).

-• Master of Arts in Education in Clinical Mental Health Counseling from the University of North Carolina at Pembroke
+- Master of Professional School Counseling from University of North Carolina Pembroke

 Ellen Hanley, ATR, LCMHCA

 Ellen is a Registered Art Therapist (ATR) with her Master of Science in Art Therapy and Counseling from Eastern Virginia Medical School.
 She is also LCMHCA through the NCLMHC board.
 Ellen is working toward taking the board exam through the Art Therapy Credentials Board to become ATR-BC.

 Ellen is a clinical mental health therapist working with individuals, both children and adults, and has experience working with groups and families.
 Ellen’s goal as an art therapist is to hold a safe space for vulnerability and self-expression while fostering acceptance and trust in the therapeutic relationship, family relationships, and the client’s relationship with their Self.